flare-foundation/verifier-indexer-framework/CONTRIBUTING.md

 Then, modify the `tests/test_config.yaml` file to change the `host` field to `localhost`.

-Finally, you can run the tests with:
+Finally, you can run the integration tests with:

 ```bash
 go test --tags=integration ./...